R. Paul Wiegand

 About Me:

-I work for the Institute for Simulation and Training at the University of Central Florida.
+I work for the Institute for Simulation and Training at the University of Central Florida, and I hold a secondary joint appointment with the Department of Electrical Engineering and Computer Science".
 My area of interest is in developing empirical research and theory for understanding coadaptive learning algorithms for multiagent systems.
 In particular, in my dissertation I focused on using evolutionary game theory as a tool for understanding the dynamics of compositional (cooperative) coevolutionary algorithms.

 Recent Activities